dummy-image

 5. Ability to perform under pressure

-One of the top requirements employers look for is the ability to perform under stress and supervision.
-Many interviewers use the job interview presentation as an opportunity to test you for those abilities.
-How you prepare and deliver your interview presentation within a limited time can inform them of your level of diligence, efficiency, and intelligence.
+One of the employers’ top requirements is the ability to perform under stress and supervision.
+Many interviewers use the job interview presentation to test you for those abilities.
+How you prepare and deliver your interview presentation within a limited time can inform them of your diligence, efficiency, and intelligence level.
 You need to double-check everything and make sure you deliver an excellent presentation to remove any doubt about your abilities

 6. Organizational skills

 Organizational skills are highly sought-after, but they are notoriously difficult to recognize.
 Different organizations have their requirements, so you may not know exactly what they need.
-Still, you need to show as many organizational skills as possible from time management, planning, efficiency, creative and critical thinking, attention to detail, and problem-solving skills.
+Still, you must show as many organizational skills as possible, including time management, planning, efficiency, creative and critical thinking, attention to detail, and problem-solving skills.

 How to improve my interview skills